UEFA Euro 2020 qualifying play-offs: Path formation

-If there were no teams from League A (i.e. they all qualified directly for the final tournament), then this procedure would result in four teams from lower leagues being allocated to the path of League A.
+This procedure meant that if there were no teams from League A (i.e. they all qualified directly for the final tournament), then four teams from lower leagues would be allocated to the path of League A.

 Match pairings and rules

 Each play-off path featured two single-leg semi-finals and one single-leg final.
 In the semi-finals of each path, based on the Nations League rankings, the best-ranked team hosted the lowest-ranked team, and the second-ranked team hosted the third-ranked team.
 The host of the final was decided during the 22 November 2019 draw, chosen between the winners of the semi-final pairings.

 The play-offs were played in single-leg knockout matches.
 If scores were level at the end of normal time, 30 minutes of extra time was played.
 If the scores remained tied, a penalty shoot-out was used to determine the winner.

 The UEFA Executive Committee approved the use of the video assistant referee system for the qualifying play-offs during their meeting in Nyon, Switzerland on 4 December 2019.